cms-hh/inference_tools/docs/content/tasks/misc.md

 ## `PlotBestFitAndExclusion`

-The task `PlotBestFitAndExclusion` creates a plot showing the best fit values of a POI as well as its exlcuded region for multiple *configurations* - these can be different versions of datacards, or even channels or analyses as shown in the following plot.
+The task `PlotBestFitAndExclusion` creates a plot showing the best fit values of a POI as well as its excluded region for multiple *configurations* - these can be different versions of datacards, or even channels or analyses as shown in the following plot.

 ![Best fit values and exlusions](../images/bestfitexclusion__r_gghh__kl_n51_-25.0_25.0__root.png)

-The best fit values are extracted via likelihood profiling done by the [`LikelihoodScan1D` task](likelihood1d.md).
-Excluded regions are inferred from an upper limit scan in steps of the same POI as measured on a `--r-poi`, e.g., `r` itself or `r_gghh`.
+The best fit values are extracted via likelihood profiling done by the [`LikelihoodScan1D`](likelihood1d.md) task.
+Excluded regions are inferred from the [`UpperLimits`](limits.md) task which scans limits in steps of the same POI as measured on a `--r-poi`, i.e., `r` itself, `r_gghh`or `r_qqhh`.
 Thus, the depency tree looks like

 ```mermaid
 graph TD;